aws-solutions-library-samples/guidance-for-oracle-migrations-to-amazon-aurora-postgresql-using-aws-dms/README.md

     Using the AWS Management Console

     For this guidance, we will be using the us-west-2 region.
-    Sign in to the AWS CloudFormation console
+    Sign in to the AWS CloudFormation console.

-    Create Stack > Upload the oracletoaurorapgv*.yml file Deploy the stack after entering dms-solution in the stack name.
-The solution has been tested with the default parameters, but you can scale the instances up/down as needed for your testing.
+    Click Create Stack and upload the oracletoaurorapgv*.yml file.

+    Deploy the stack after entering dms-solution in the stack name.
         The parameters can be changed as desired but the solution has been tested and verified with the defaults.
-3. Open CloudFormation console and verify the status of the template with the name starting with dms-solution*.
+4. Open CloudFormation console and verify the status of the template with the name starting with dms-solution*.
    You should also see an Oracle and Aurora PostgreSQL database under the RDS section of the management console.

    ![Validation Example](./assets/images/validation.png)